jacobdbt2100/SQL-Data-Analytics/README.md

 # SQL for Data Analysts — 4-Week Roadmap

-### Learning Objectives
-- Design and query relational tables confidently
-- Clean and join multiple datasets
-- Aggregate, rank, and filter data for insights
-- Write efficient SQL queries for analytical reporting

->All examples use standard **PostgreSQL / MySQL-friendly** syntax that can easily adapt to most SQL dialects.
----

 ## Week 1 — SQL Basics & Table Foundations

 - What is SQL and how databases are structured